Audio-Synchronized Visual Animation: Audio-Video Synchronized Diffusion

-\paragraph{Temporal Attention} To effectively model long-range visual dependencies, we incorporated temporal attention layers~\cite{blattmann2023videoldm}.
+\newparagraph{Temporal Attention} To effectively model long-range visual dependencies, we incorporated temporal attention layers~\cite{blattmann2023videoldm}.
 Each frame index $t$ was converted into a sinusoidal positional embedding, added to the corresponding frame's latents after a learnable projection~\cite{vaswani2023attention}.
 Each frame's local representation at spatial position ($h, w$), $\vz_{hwt}$, was then updated by attending to all frames at the same position $(\vz_{hw1}, \vz_{hw2}, \ldots,\vz_{hw(rT)})$ through a standard attention mechanism.

-\paragraph{Classifier-free Audio Guidance} Classifier-free guidance~\cite{ho2022classifierfree} is a technique used to control the impact of input prompts on the generated outputs.
+\newparagraph{Classifier-free Audio Guidance} Classifier-free guidance~\cite{ho2022classifierfree} is a technique used to control the impact of input prompts on the generated outputs.
 We extended it to amplify audio guidance for improved synchronization.
-To accomplish this, we trained the model for both audio-conditioned and unconditioned generation, by randomly replacing $\va$ with a null audio embedding, $\va_\emptyset$, with a 20\% likelihood. $\va_\emptyset$ was computed by encoding an all-zero audio melspectrogram via ImageBind.
-During inference, a factor $\eta\geq1$ controls the audio guidance:

-where $\eta$ guides the denoising process towards latents congruent with audio-conditioned generation and away from those of audio-unconditional generation.
+To accomplish this, we trained the model for both audio-conditioned and unconditioned generation, by randomly replacing $\va$ with a null audio embedding, $\va_\emptyset$, with a 20\% likelihood. $\va_\emptyset$ was computed by encoding an all-zero audio mel spectrogram via ImageBind.
+During inference, a factor $\eta\geq1$ controls the audio guidance: where $\eta$ guides the denoising process towards latents congruent with audio-conditioned generation and away from those of audio-unconditional generation.

-Moreover, for comparison, we also trained an image-to-video variant of \method, named I2VD, by removing audio conditioning.